odoo/documentation/accounting/adviser/assets_management.rst

 .. image:: media/image09.png

-Depending on the information on the asset category, the asset will be created in draft or directly validated\ *.* It’s easier to confirm assets directly so that you won’t forget to confirm it afterwards.
+Depending on the information on the asset category, the asset will be created in draft or directly validated\ *.* It's easier to confirm assets directly so that you won't forget to confirm it afterwards.
 (check the field *Skip Draft State* on *Asset Category)* Generate assets in draft only when you want your adviser to control all the assets before posting them to your accounts.